 Instructions

-- Fold in pasta until evenly coated then gently fold in tomato and tuna.
-If dressing becomes too thick, fold in 1-2 tablespoons, as needed, of milk or water to thin.
+- Fold in pasta until evenly coated then gently fold in tomato (2 cups) and tuna (5 cans).
+If the dressing becomes too thick, fold in 1-2 tablespoons, as needed, of milk or water to thin.

 Fans Also Made: